Success takes shape for our learners.

-The Professional Specialization Certificate In Teaching French Immersion (PSC in TFI) is a 6.0 unit credit program administered by the Division of Continuing Studies, in cooperation with UVic's Department of Curriculum and Instruction, Faculty of Education, and Department of French.
+The Professional Specialization Certificate In Teaching French Immersion (PSC in TFI) is a 6.0 unit credit program administered by the Division of Continuing Studies, in cooperation with the Department of Curriculum and Instruction in the Faculty of Education, and the Department of French.

 The program is open to in-service and pre-service teachers.
 You’ll acquire the unique skills, methodological knowledge and French language fluency to be a highly effective teacher in the French Immersion environment.

 All courses are taught in French.